Data modeling: Modeling methodologies

 Sometimes models are created in a mixture of the two methods: by considering the data needs and structure of an application and by consistently referencing a subject-area model.
-Unfortunately, in many environments the distinction between a logical data model and a physical data model is blurred.
+In many environments, the distinction between a logical data model and a physical data model is blurred.
 In addition, some CASE tools don't make a distinction between logical and physical data models.

 Entity–relationship diagrams

 There are several notations for data modeling.
 The actual model is frequently called "entity–relationship model", because it depicts data in terms of the entities and relationships described in the data.
 An entity–relationship model (ERM) is an abstract conceptual representation of structured data.
 Entity–relationship modeling is a relational schema database modeling method, used in software engineering to produce a type of conceptual data model (or semantic data model) of a system, often a relational database, and its requirements in a top-down fashion.

 These models are being used in the first stage of information system design during the requirements analysis to describe information needs or the type of information that is to be stored in a database.
-The data modeling technique can be used to describe any ontology (i.e. an overview and classifications of used terms and their relationships) for a certain universe of discourse i.e. area of interest.
+The data modeling technique can be used to describe any ontology (i.e. an overview and classifications of used terms and their relationships) for a certain universe of discourse i.e. the area of interest.

 Several techniques have been developed for the design of data models.
 While these methodologies guide data modelers in their work, two different people using the same methodology will often come up with very different results.
 Most notable are: